isha09-code/SmartLabs/README.md

-this is a project based on python mainly focused on booking laboratories
+this is a project based on python mainly focused on booking laboratories for students.